NikiforovAll/minimal-api-example/README.md

 ## Build and Run

-Clone the repository and type `dotnet run`.
+Clone the repository and enter `dotnet run`.

 ### Demo